 Scoop.it Content Director comes with a built-in content search engine.
 Just type a few keywords and our engine will crawl our 40+ million sources to find the best pieces of content.
 How does it work?

-First, open up the "Research Content" button from your top navigation menu.
+First, click on the "Research Content" button from your top navigation menu.
+You'll then see our search engine's interface:

 By default, the exact match feature is set as on.
 It means that our engine is only looking for the exact form of the keyword.
 If you typed in several keywords, the search engine will only look for the exact same combination of those words, in the same order.